Tenancy deposit claims

 Negotiations

-When negotiating with the defendant, we will seek to obtain maximum compensation.
+When negotiating with the defendant, we seek to obtain maximum compensation.

 Settlement